10,000 years ago

 Golden Age of Greece

-The first evidence of large-scale social organization appears in the construction of Göbekli Tepe, a neolithic stone temple on a hill overlooking the Fertile Crescent.
-Built before grain fields are first planted or animals domesticated, archaeologists speculate that the upright piers of the temple arrayed in a circle reflect celestial geometry, anchoring hunting/gathering peoples under the heavens.
-Symbols and animal totems carved confidently into the limestone have persisted until the present, particularly In India’s Vedic tradition.
+The first evidence of large-scale social organization appears in the construction of Göbekli Tepe, a neolithic stone temple on a hill overlooking the Fertile Crescent, starting about 9000BCE.
+Built before grain fields are planted or animals domesticated, archaeologists speculate that the upright piers of the temple arrayed in a circle reflect celestial geometry, anchoring hunting/gathering peoples under the heavens.
+Symbols and animal totems carved confidently into the limestone persist until the present, particularly In India’s Vedic tradition.
 The temple is built using flint tools, long before metals are forged or ceramic pottery fired, anticipating an agricultural society of settled villages, towns and cities.
 Wherever population concentrates, local forests are cut for fuel.
 In winter, fires from multiple hearths close together release sulfurous wood smoke that hangs over settlements as air pollution.

 At the timescale of tens of thousands of years, longer climatic cycles come into play.
 Between 9,000 and 6,000 years ago the Sahara desert is sahel, a rolling plain with lakes populated by herds of grazing animals as well as pastoral peoples whose drawings of themselves and the animals they knew are still legible on rock ledges now deep in the desert.
 The rains return on a roughly 20,000 year cycle driven by changes in Earth’s orbit.